Wednesday, December 26, 2007

 With the stories of war in mind we rode ahead towards Srinagar.
 You pass very close from LOC.
 Signboards like this "You Are Under Enemy Observation" brought a thrill in this part of the ride.
 Zoji La is the last La in whole journey.
 It is a narrow pass which is the gateway to the beautiful valley of Kashmir.
 Most of the time only one way traffic is allowed on alternate basis for every couple of hours.
 Cross Zoji La and you get stunned by the beauty of Kashmir.
 We stopped at Sonamarg.
 Yogesh who returned from Suru Valley in Zanskar range also joined us there.
 Remaining part of the journey till Srinagar was a scenic ride.
 The road passes along Indus river.
 The colour of its water, which was muddy faint green earlier, turns into beautiful blue when it passes through Kashmir.
 There are lots of camping sites along the river.

-I saw from Leh to Srinagar.
+I particularly noted one thing about children I saw from Leh to Srinagar.
 Till Kargil they seemed very cheerful.
 We often saw them waving or stretching their hand expecting a clap from us.
 It was quite fun to give them on-the-move clap in response.
 When we entered Kashmir none of the children waved at us.
 They just watched us passing by.
 Expressionless faces and blank eyes.
 How sad that was.
 What was responsible?
 The terrorism in the valley or those armed soldiers standing on the road every 100 meters.
 Quite difficult to say.

 We reached Srinangar in the evening.
 We stayed at a hotel near Dal Lake where Yogesh stayed in hos last trip.